g5l/web-playground/pocs/js-lint/README.md

 ## Scripts
 - `npm start` — alias for running the linter.
 - `npm run lint -- <file>` — lints the specified file.

-This is a minimal POC and does not implement autofix.